foliovision/fv-all-in-one-seo-pack/readme.txt

 == Changelog ==

 = Version 1.6.19 - 30 Jan 2013 =
 * Added option for noindex and nofollow.
 Enable in plugin settings extra options first!
-This option also removes the page from basic WP page menus (not the hand built WP Nav Menus!), link rel prev/next attributes and search.
+This option also removes the page from link rel prev/next attributes and WP search.
 * Fix for replacing of menu item labels

 = Version 1.6.18 - 9 Jan 2013 =